thewrayman/thewrayman.github.io/index.md

 2. Notify a server when one of the channels go live
 3. Create a notification role and add it to users who want it for live streams
 4. Custom responses to trigger words
+5. Chat logging to enable chat analytics
+6. Get information on the most used words in the server